Hujanen91/The-Longdog-Hunt-PP4/README.md

 - Email
 - Message

-_Additional_: All of the fields are required to be filled in, if not the user will be prompted to fill in the field before sending.
+_Additional_: All of the fields are required to be filled in, if it's not the user will be prompted to fill in the field before sending.
 The email field needs to contain an email with @ in it to be sent.

 ___Purpose of feature:___